-The inmates of the Wayland Union Workhouse at Rockland were not left out of the local celebrations for Queen Victoria’s Golden Jubilee.
+The inmates of the Wayland Union Workhouse at Rocklands were included in the local celebrations for Queen Victoria’s Golden Jubilee.

-The Norwich Mercury of the 2nd July, 1887 reported on the participation of the inmates in the festivities taking place the week before.
+The Norwich Mercury of the 2nd July, 1887 reported on the participation of the inmates in the Golden Jubilee festivities which took place the previous week.

-On June 21st, the inmates attended a Thanksgiving Service held at St Peter’s Church.
+On June 21st, the workhouse residents attended a Thanksgiving Service held at St Peter’s Church, Rocklands.

 The next day, a ‘liberal dinner’ of roast beef, potatoes and cabbage followed by plum pudding was served to the residents in the dining hall of the workhouse.
 Each adult also received a beer allowance.